 Students prepare extensively for each visit by researching the people and organizations involved, prepping their cohort members and introducing the organization to the full group.
 Throughout the week, a counselor from Villanova’s Career Center coaches students on how to present themselves and maximize their contacts for career or internship opportunities.

-A special highlight of the week—and an important networking opportunity for the students—is a reception that unites the Villanova DC community of alumni, parents and friends for an evening with University President Rev. Peter M. Donohue, OSA, PhD, ’75 CLAS, and Adele Lindenmeyr, PhD, Dean, College of Liberal Arts and Sciences.
+A special highlight of the week—and an important networking opportunity for the students—is a reception that unites the Villanova DC community of alumni, parents and friends for an evening with University and College leadership and includes a keynote from a prominent journalist or thought-leader.